Jablonec nad Jizerou: Etymology

 The name Jablonec was probably derived from the Old Czech word jabloncje (i.e. 'little apple tree'), which was a common tree in the location.
 Due to its location, there is one more possible explanation of the name origin: it could originate from the Latin gabella, meaning 'customs station'.

-In 1916 or 1921, the attribute nad Jizerou ('upon the Jizera') was added to distinguish from the city of Jablonec nad Nisou.
+In 1916 or 1921, the prefix nad Jizerou ('upon the Jizera') was added to distinguish from the city of Jablonec nad Nisou.

 Geography

 Jablonec nad Jizerou is located about 13 km northeast of Semily and 26 km east of Liberec.
-It lies on the Jizera River.
-The municipal territory lies in the Giant Mountains Foothills and extends into the Giant Mountains in the east.
+The municipal territory lies mostly in the Giant Mountains Foothills, but it also extends into the Giant Mountains in the east.
 The highest point is the mountain Preislerův kopec at 1035 m above sea level.
+The town is situated on the Jizera River.